aws-samples/aws-datasync-migration-workshop/workshops/nfs-migration/module4/README.md

 #### 1. Create a new file on the NFS server

-1. From the SSH console for the Application server, run the following command to create a new file on the NFS server:
+1. From the CLI for the Application server, run the following command to create a new file on the NFS server:

         $ sudo cp /mnt/data/images/00001.jpg /mnt/data/new-image.jpg